hotline-emu/Clockline-Emu/README.md

 6. Profit.

 ###### Notes:
-* Currently, the location is hardcoded and not dynamic.
+* Currently, the location is using a free API that is keyless.
+It is not the best, but it was free, keyless, and working.
 * There are plans to add more stuff in the future, but the design is not going in any particular direction.
 This is just a toy sandbox to tinker with stuff when I get bored at the moment.